jorgemachado89/GoWebApplication/README.md

     * TimeoutHandler - Decorates the passed handler and timeouts according to the max duration passed and returns to the requester the msg also passed.
     * FileServer - Takes in a FileSystem object to implement possible custom FS although most of the times it will be passed the OS FS to serve local files.
 * The defer keyword defers the execution of the function call until the surrounding function returns.
+* Purpose of templates is to bind data to templates to generate documents
+* When considering template imports html vs text escapes text being pulled from the data.
+Great for dealing with security vulnerabilities.
+    * Use text import when dealing with non HTML content.